If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 I love a biting into a juicy, grilled burger with all the fixings.
-So, when we found out that we had to cut back on our beef consumption, it was a big disappointment.
-We knew we would really miss grilled hamburgers.
-Then I started experimenting with ground turkey.
+A while back, we had to cut back on our beef consumption.
+So, I started experimenting with ground turkey.
 It took me a while to come up with this amazing turkey burger recipe.
 But, once you taste these absolutely delicious Grilled Turkey Burgers, you won’t miss the ground beef.
 Get my surprisingly simple ingredients that transform ordinarily humble turkey burgers to the best turkey burgers around.Jump to Recipe

 We are fortunate to live in an area where you can easily grill year-round.
 And, we do.
 At least once or twice a week my husband grills our dinner.
 So, grilling is how we like doing things, though I cover the other methods below.